Huzaifa-Farhan/Pathfinding-Visualizer/README.md

 Styles:
 .grid: Sets margin to create space around the grid.

-# NOTE:
+> **Note**:
-I was able to create the following application by following the Tutorial created by Clément Mihailescu on Youtube.
+> I was able to create the following application by following the Tutorial created by Clément Mihailescu on Youtube.
 Here is a link for the tutorial for anyone interested: https://youtu.be/msttfIHHkak?si=XQXExVhT-s5hya_t